 What to look for in a dog probiotic

-Here's a quick buyer's checklist to help you navigate the labels:
+Use this buyer’s checklist to navigate labels:

 Natural options you may already have at home